The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: The WEAVE Survey

-Higher average resolution ($\lesssim15\,\mathrm{cMpc}\,h^{-1}$) is expected over the $\sim$420\,deg$^2$ of the WQ-HighDens footprint (Figure~\ref{fig:hetdex}), where we will survey quasars densely without limits on the Ly$\alpha$-forest redshift range.
+Higher average resolution ($\lesssim15\,\mathrm{cMpc}\,h^{-1}$) is expected over the $\sim$420\,deg$^2$ of the WQ-HighDens footprint (Fig.~\ref{fig:hetdex}), where we will survey quasars densely without limits on the Ly$\alpha$-forest redshift range.

-The potential IGM tomography we may derive from this sample is illustrated in the upper panels of Figure~\ref{fig:reconstruct} and further detailed in a forthcoming WEAVE-QSO publication (Pieri et al., in preparation).
-The upper left panel shows a simulated \HI\ distribution generated from a dark-matter simulation and the \textsc{lymas} code\footnote{\url{http://www2.iap.fr/users/peirani/lymas/lymas.htm}} \citep{2014Peirani}, smoothed to reflect the desired resolution.
-This upper right panel shows a projection of WEAVE-QSO-based reconstruction of this simulation in WQ-HighDens through Wiener filtering (e.g.\ \citealt{pichonetal2001,cauccietal2008,2018ApJS..237...31L}) with a random distribution of Ly$\alpha$ forest quasars.
+The potential IGM tomography we may derive from this sample is illustrated in the upper panels of Fig.~\ref{fig:reconstruct} and further detailed in a forthcoming WEAVE-QSO publication (Pieri et al., in preparation).
+The upper left panel shows a simulated \HI\ distribution generated from a dark matter simulation and the \textsc{lymas} code\footnote{\url{http://www2.iap.fr/users/peirani/lymas/lymas.htm}} \citep{2014Peirani}, smoothed to reflect the desired resolution.
+The upper right panel shows a projection of WEAVE-QSO-based reconstruction of this simulation in WQ-HighDens through Wiener filtering (e.g.\ \citealt{pichonetal2001,cauccietal2008,2018ApJS..237...31L}) with a random distribution of Ly$\alpha$ forest quasars.
 Note that we neglect here the potential boost we may derive by incorporating the HETDEX data of Ly$\alpha$ emitters into the reconstruction.\looseness-1

 The WQ-Wide footprint is expected to provide peak cosmic web reconstruction resolution in approximately 60 small patches where three or more quasars with $r<21$ are separated by $\sim1\,\mathrm{cMpc}\,h^{-1}$.
-This is demonstrated in the lower panels of Figure~\ref{fig:reconstruct}.
+This is demonstrated in the lower panels of Fig.~\ref{fig:reconstruct}.
 The bottom left panel shows a simulated \HI\ distribution smoothed to reflect our desired peak resolution.
 The corresponding tomographic reconstruction provided by these WEAVE-QSO multiplexes is shown in the bottom right panel (though this is naturally not available for the entire $100\,\mathrm{cMpc}\,h^{-1}$-wide region shown).
 The IGM tomography potential of WEAVE-QSO is explored further in \cite{Kraljic2022}.
 Beyond these peak-resolution regions and the WQ-HighDens area, the resolution will vary up to around 15--$20\,\mathrm{cMpc}\,h^{-1}$, making it suitable for a wide void/non-void separation \citep{2016MNRAS.456.3610O}. \looseness-1